itshuey/DoLa/README.md

 Key functionalities include:

-   - DOLA Decoding: Dynamically selects layers for decoding based on divergence, aiming to improve generation quality.
+   - DoLa Decoding: Dynamically selects layers for decoding based on divergence, aiming to improve generation quality.

    - Efficient Memory Usage: Configures the model for low memory usage on CPUs and efficient distribution across multiple GPUs.

    - Custom Stopping Criteria: Allows specifying custom stopping words for generation tasks.

 ### IfEval
-The input prompts can be found in [data/ifeval-input-data.jsonl](data/ifeval-input-data.jsonl).
+The input prompts can be found in [data/ifeval-input-data.jsonl](/data/ifeval-input-data.jsonl).
 Further instructions for analyzing model output can be found in evaluation/IfEval

 #### Baseline
 ```bash